ioBroker/ioBroker.docs/docs/en/trouble/README.md

 Furthermore, please check this troubleshooting page and the FAQ --LINK-- BEFORE a forum request whether the topic is already included there.
 If you have already tried actions from these documents, please write them down at the same time.

-Please check the logs to see whether there are any helpful entries from the relevant adapters at the time of the problem.
+Please check the logs to see whether there are any helpful entries from the relevant adapters at the point in time of the problem.
 Always puts logs and scripts or similar in spoilers.

 ## Where can I find logs?
 In the simplest case, logs can be found in the admin UI in the web browser.
-Please note, however, that in the admin the log lines are cut off after approx. 200 characters.
+Please note, however, that in the admin the log lines are cut off after about 200 characters.
 As a result, important information may be lost or incomplete.
 Furthermore, the logs in the admin are only available for the current browser session.

 ioBroker continues to write all logs to a log file.
-This is located in the ioBroker directory in the "log" subdirectory and is normally available there for 7 days.
+This is located in the ioBroker directory in the "log" subdirectory and is usually available there for 7 days.
 Simply open it with a text editor and send excerpts if necessary.

 ## How do I change the log level of an adapter instance?
-By default, the js-controller and the adapters run in the "info" log level.
+By default, the js-controller and the adapter run in the "info" log level.
 This means that information that the adapter developer considered useful is output in the log.
 In total there are the following log levels:

 * **error** Only errors are logged
 * **warn** Errors and warnings are logged
 * **info** Information, warnings and errors are logged, standard
-* **debug** in addition to information, warnings and errors, additional information is logged that the adapter developer considers useful for troubleshooting.
+* **debug** In addition to information, warnings and errors, additional information is logged that the adapter developer considers useful for troubleshooting.
 * **silly** Most detailed log level, in which messages from the js controller are also logged, only use if explicitly requested.

 The log level of an instance can be set in the Admin WebUI.
 To do this, activate the expert mode under "Instances" and set the log level in the column of the same name for the instance.